ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 ```

 The `wait` function takes in a time, in milliseconds, as an argument.
 It returns a promise that resolves after the time passed in has elapsed.
 We'll use it to pause an async function that will be used in the game.
 The `randomElementFromArray` function takes in an array as an argument and returns a randomly selected element from the array.
 We'll use it to randomly select a food item from the `foodItemsArray` variable.

 Now try running the code, by pushing the `Run` button at the top of the Replit window.
 You should see the start and arrow buttons:

 ![Basic code - view in the browser](https://replit-docs-images.bardia.repl.co/images/tutorials/make-snake-game-vanilla-javascript/basic-code.png)

-## Creating Snake using vanilla JavaScript
+## Building the game logic

-Before we start coding the game logic, let's get an overview of how we'll create the game.
+Before we start coding the game logic, let's look at an overview of how we'll design the game.

-### Game overview
+## Game overview

-There are four main functions required to make the game:
+There are four main functions we'll use to make the game:

 - `startGame`
 - `gameLoop`
 - `createFood`
 - `moveSnake`

-The `startGame` function is run when the start button is clicked.
-In this function, the game grid cells are cleared, the snake and a randomly positioned food item are added to the game grid and the game loop function is run.
-The game loop is run every x milliseconds by using [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/setInterval).
+We'll run the `startGame` function when the user clicks start button.
+In this function, the game grid cells are cleared, the snake and a randomly positioned food item are added to the game grid, and the `gameLoop` function is run.
+We run `gameLoop` every x milliseconds by using [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/setInterval).
 The snake moves one cell in each game loop.

-In the game loop function, we check for collisions with the wall/border of the game grid or the snake itself.
+In the `gameLoop` function, we check for collisions with the wall of the game grid or the snake itself.
 We also check if the snake head is in the same cell as a food item.
 If it is, we remove the food item and create a new randomly positioned food item using the `createFood` function.
 The snake length is increased by adding a new tail index to the `currentSnake` array.
 We also increase the score.

 The snake's body, stored in the `currentSnake` variable, is represented as an array indicating the cell indexes of the snake.
 The first element in the array is the snake's head, and the last element in the array is the snake's tail.
 The game grid cells containing the snake are given a `class` of `snake` so that we can detect collisions.
 We use the cell index positions to style the snake: giving the snake cells a background color and giving the snake head two eyes.

-The game grid cell containing the food item is given a `class` of `food-item` so that we can detect collisions.
+The game grid cell containing the food item is given a `class` of `food-item` so that we can detect when the snake collides with this (and eats the food).
 The cell index of the food item is stored so that we can find the food item cell and place the food item emoji in it.
-When the game grid is cleared at the start of the game, these added classes are removed from each cell and the cells inner text content is cleared.
+When the game grid is cleared at the start of the game, these added classes are removed from each cell and the cell's inner text content is cleared.

-The snake is moved using the user's keyboard arrow keys or the arrow keys on the screen.
+The user can move the snake using the keyboard arrow keys or by clicking the arrow keys on the screen.
 We listen for the "keydown", "mousedown" or "touchstart" events on the arrow keys and use the `moveSnake` function to change the direction of the snake.
 These events change the `direction` variable value.
 This variable determines which direction the snake moves.
 In each game loop, the `direction` value will be added to the cell index position of the snake's head to give the snake a new head position.
 The snake's tail will be removed.
 The `direction` value indicates the change in index position required for the snake's head to move one cell in the current direction, The `direction` values are as follows:

 -  right: +1
 - left: -1